 To begin, our firm offers every caller a free consultation, so you can discuss your legal options with someone right away.
 This is important because you only have a short time to get started.
 Evidence begins to disappear quickly.
 The rideshare driver will be in a hurry to get their car repaired, witnesses may forget what they saw, and local businesses could record over video of the collision.

-There are also deadlines to filing a lawsuit that could range anywhere from one to four years after the collision.
+There are also deadlines for filing a lawsuit that could range anywhere from one to three years after the collision.
 Our team can identify these deadlines to preserve your right to file.

 Morris Bart, LLC, Will Review Your Case for Free